-“My current work investigates my heritage, my journey as an immigrant.
-I explore the ideas of crossing barriers and borders physically and spiritually.
-I explore the ideas of human connection and transition, sometimes pulling archaeological and architectural references such as texture and pattern.
-I allow my introspections, meditations, or subconscious to take form as an object, often times defecting the “correct” way to create a “thing” that normally has instruction and creating uncomfortable pieces to articulate.”
+“My art work investigates my heritage, my journey as an immigrant.
+I explore the ideas of crossing barriers and borders physically and spiritually, human connection and transition, sometimes referencing archaeological and architectural pattern and texture.
+I allow my introspections to take form, such as abstract books or prints.
+Often defecting the correct way to create a thing that normally has instruction and creating uncomfortable pieces to articulate.”

 "Mi trabajo actual investiga mis raíces y cultura, cruzar fronteras fisicamente o espiritualmente, usando referencias de la arquitectura y arqueologia.
-Me interesa mezclar el performance y el grabado, permitiendo que mis introspecciones, meditaciones o subconscientes tomen forma como un objeto, a menudo desertan de la manera "correcta" de crear una "cosa" que normalmente tiene instrucciones.
-Cada obra que realizo significa alcanzar un reto, es documentación."
+Me interesa mezclar el performance y el grabado, permitiendo que mis introspecciones o meditaciones tomen forma como un objeto, o libro abstracto, que a menudo desertan de la manera "correcta" de crear una cosa que normalmente tiene instrucciones."